MicrosoftDocs/PowerShell-Docs/reference/3.0/PSScheduledJob/Set-ScheduledJob.md

 ```

 This example shows how to change the script that is run in a scheduled job.

+The first command uses the Get-ScheduledJob cmdlet to get the Inventory scheduled job.
+The output shows that the job runs the Get-Inventory.ps1 script.This command is not required; it is included only to show the effect of the script change.

+The second command uses the Get-ScheduledJob cmdlet to get the Inventory scheduled job.
+A pipeline operator (|) sends the scheduled job to the **Set-ScheduledJob** cmdlet.
+The Set-ScheduledJob command uses the Script parameter to specify a new script, Get-FullInventory.ps1.
+The command uses the **Passthru** parameter to return the scheduled job after the change.

 ### Example 2: Delete the execution history of a scheduled job